 It disrupts your service by changing system settings, downloading unwanted software, redirecting your browser searches, and ultimately leading to crashes or freezes.
 Malware can also steal your personal information, such as your social security number or bank details.

-It’s recommended to have antivirus software on all your electronic devices and to keep this software up to date.
+It’s recommended to have antivirus software and firewall enabled on all your electronic devices and to keep this software up to date.

 Impacts Of Malware Attacks On Computers